- Best price guaranteed

 - All accommodation

-- All breakfasts, 2 lunches and 1 dinner included
+- All breakfasts, two lunches and one dinner included

 - All transport and listed activities